microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/GettingStarted.md

 ```

 ## Type Property
-Every element has a type property which identifies what kind of object it is.
+Every element has a `type` property which identifies what kind of object it is.
 Looking at the above card you can see we
-have 2 elements, one which is an Image, one which is a TextBlock.
+have 2 elements, one which is an `Image`, one which is a `TextBlock`.

 ## Basic Elements
-The most fundamantal basic elements are:
+The most fundamantal elements are:
 * **TextBlock** - let's add a block of text, with properties to control what the text looks like
 * **Image** - let's you add an image, with properties to control what the image looks like